-When I ask myself why I worry about it so much anxiety increases and the absence of these interesting facts makes it clear that there are a number of blanks in the story of my struggle to protect Turkey’s cultural heritage.
-It could be said that the short story of the struggle to protect our cities is filled with the labors of people from the area and from various walks of life.
+When I ask myself why I worry about it so much anxiety increases and the absence of these interesting facts makes it clear that there are several blanks in the story of my struggle to protect Turkey’s cultural heritage.
+It could be said that the short story of the struggle to protect our cities is filled with the labors of people from the area and various walks of life.
 On the other hand, in the very first years that it became part of my life I collected all my sources and evaluated them in a way that would show the relationship between the people and their city.
-I had embarked on a method of determination that could be used in a number of different ways.
-Thus the features of urban development in this city, the traditional residential pattern and the wealth of information collected from a number of fields could be collated in a manner that was meaningful.
-If it is borne in mind that this activity extends over a period of forty years, the changes brought about by time become clearer.
+I had embarked on a method of determination that could be used in several different ways.
+Thus the features of urban development in this city, the traditional residential pattern and the wealth of information collected from some fields could be collated in a meaningful manner.
+If it is borne in mind that this activity extends over forty years, the changes brought about by time become clearer.

 As concepts and methods of protection all over the world changed, the laws of our country were amended or new laws enacted.
-However, it has not been possible to make a survey of the cases in which these laws have applied.
+However, it has not been possible to survey the cases in which these laws have applied.
 In the survey of these terms, Safranbolu was the first place where words, faith, knowledge, and organization became action.
 It was the first place because new methods appropriate to conditions in our country were being tried and new solutions were being sought.
 Moreover, the political situation was becoming more and more complex, its problems more and more insoluble.
-Paradoxically, in spite of social unrest, progress was being made in this field.
+Paradoxically, despite social unrest, progress was being made in this field.

 People who want our country to have a hopeful future have demonstrated the strength of neighborly relations in this place.
 They have proved that linking the past to the present and the present to the future, strengthening the truths of the past and transferring them to the future will inevitably result in cultural continuity.
 It has not served as an example to those who wish to see the difficulties of making right triumph over wrong.